ibowditch/userdocs/server.md

 ### Member List

-For internal use only, members have access to a summary of basic contact details of all active members through the Member List menu item, an excerpt of which is shown below.
+For internal use only, Members have access to a summary of basic contact details of all active members through the Member List menu item, an excerpt of which is shown below.
 This can be printed to PDF format from your browser if a hard-copy is required.